- The Ultimate Day trip to Nara, Japan

 - A Tokyo Itinerary: a 7 day guide to shop, eat and hike

 Mount Fuji is the most famous mountain in Japan and a dormant stratovolcano.
+Hiking it is on the bucketlist of many Japanese and tourists, out of its numerous trails Yoshida is the easiest.
 Its snow-topped peak is an iconic sight in Japan and found throughout google images.
 With an elevation of 3,776m, it is the highest mountain in Japan as well!

 Note: we’ll mostly be addressing the Yoshida Trail from 5th station up to 10th station in this post – if you have absolutely no idea what I’m talking about, it is the easiest route up to Mount Fuji summit and I would recommend reading on.

-The easiest and fastest way to get to Mount Fuji is to join a tour.
-While there are public transports to Mount Fuji, it’d be beyond exhausting after you come down just to have to wait for transport.
+The easiest and fastest way to get to Mount Fuji is to join a tour, as they’d include transport to and from (usually Tokyo).
+While there are public transports to Mount Fuji, it’d be beyond exhausting after you come down from a hike just to have to wait for transport.

-For those who want to spend more time around Mount Fuji area, staying around is a good idea beforehand at Kawaguchi as it allows you to adjust to the altitude.
+For those who want to spend more time around Mount Fuji area, staying at Kawaguchi is a good idea beforehand as it allows you to adjust to the altitude.